prpole/dissertation/chapter2/main.md

 debated topics in literary naturalism and Anthropocene theory alike.
-To narrate a dog experiencing its inherent species-nature, its dogness, is to narrate the phenomenology of determinism itself, or in other words to try to capture the feeling of responding to "forces" that dictate behavior below the level of conscious choice.
-Furthermore, splitting the hairs that distinguish the sub-species of the domestic dog from the wolf, *Canis lupus familiaris* from *Canis lupus*, lends a neat analogue to the naturalist preoccupation with environmental determinism in the city and the country, respectively.
-The dog character is a testing ground for a theory of the human in which our defining humanity arises out of a deterministic, bestial base.
-By this strategy, London also encounters the complicated universalization of species discourse, which, as has already been seen, is among the first problems the Anthropocene raises for the humanities.
-To consider the human and the dog in the same terms, one must ask if they have the same relation to species as a collectivizing principle, and what species even means in an ontological sense when the object of contemplation is not *Canis lupus* but *Homo sapiens*.
+To narrate a dog experiencing its inherent species-nature, its dogness, is to narrate the phenomenology of determinism itself, or in other words to try to capture the feeling of responding to naturalist "forces" that dictate behavior below the level of conscious choice.
+Furthermore, splitting the hairs that distinguish the sub-species of the domestic dog from the wolf, *Canis lupus familiaris* from *Canis lupus*, lends a lupine analogue to the naturalist preoccupation with environmental determinism in the city and the country, respectively.
+The dog character, as is especially evident in a story so dependent on inter-species relationships, is a testing ground for a theory of the human in which our defining humanity arises out of a deterministic, bestial base.
+By this strategy, London also encounters the complicated universalization of species discourse, which, as has already been seen, is among the first problems the Anthropocene raises for the humanities: to consider the human and the dog in the same terms, one must ask if they have the same relation to species as a collectivizing principle, and what species even means in an ontological sense when the object of contemplation is not *Canis lupus* but *Homo sapiens*.

 "To Build a Fire" on its own shows that, for London, species is not an identical concept when applied to humans and non-humans, nor is it an